Cold Gas and Star Formation in the Phoenix Cluster with JWST: Discussion

 Firstly, the SFR can be estimated from the total infrared luminosity $L_{\rm TIR}$ (integrated from 5--1000 $\mu$m) using \citet{1998ARA&A..36..189K}, and the 70 $\mu$m luminosity $L_{70} \equiv \nu L_\nu(70\,{\rm \mu m})$ using \citet{2010ApJ...714.1256C}.
 We recreate D11's Figure 4 in Figure \ref{fig:SFR_LTIR}, showing both of these correlations for Phoenix, using $L_{\rm TIR}$ and $L_{70}$ obtained from the SED fitting.
 We notice that the $L_{\rm TIR}$ correlation in particular would vastly overpredict the SFR at $>2000$ \msunyr\, if no AGN correction is accounted for.
 However, it lines up fairly well after subtracting the AGN contribution.
 These discrepancies confirm, as we saw in the SED modeling, that the AGN, despite being heavily obscured in the optical, accounts for a significant fraction of the underlying continuum luminosity throughout the whole infrared range.
 This includes contributions directly from the accretion disk itself, those which get absorbed and re-emitted by dust in the torus and the polar regions, and synchrotron emission (at longer wavelengths) from the bipolar radio jets.

 The SFR can also be measured from the [\ion{Ne}{2}] and [\ion{Ne}{3}] lines \citep{2007ApJ...658..314H}.
 Following D11, we take Ne$^+$/Ne $= 0.75$ and Ne$^{2+}$/Ne $= 0.15$.
 We recreate their Figure 12 in Figure \ref{fig:SFR_Ne} (left).
 We include the sample of star-forming galaxies used by \citet{2019ApJ...884..136X} as a reference point---for these galaxies, ``SFR$_{\rm model}$'' refers to SFRs obtained from the MPA/JHU catalogue\footnote{\href{https://wwwmpa.mpa-garching.mpg.de/SDSS/DR7/}{https://wwwmpa.mpa-garching.mpg.de/SDSS/DR7/}}.
-After properly subtracting the contribution to the [\ion{Ne}{2}] and [\ion{Ne}{3}] lines from AGN photoionization, we see that the ``host'' point lies close to the expected value for SFGs (solid line)---the [\ion{Ne}{2}] and [\ion{Ne}{3}] are only marginally overluminous compared to the average SFG, confirming that stellar and AGN photoionization combined make up the vast bulk of the observed luminosities of these lines.
+After subtracting the contribution to the [\ion{Ne}{2}] and [\ion{Ne}{3}] lines from AGN photoionization, we see that the ``host'' point lies close to the expected value for SFGs (solid line), but is still marginally enhanced, lying closer to the $+1\sigma$ line (dashed blue line).
+This may be due to enhanced emission from shocks, as we have seen that the H$_2$ emission in this system is primarily emitted by shocks (Figure \ref{fig:PDR_Shock_Models}), and the H$_2$ and [\ion{Ne}{2}] emission are correlated (Figure \ref{fig:NeII_H2}).
 Unfortunately, we cannot compare with the H$_2$-calibrated SFR since it relies on the $S(0)$ line, which falls outside of the wavelength coverage of MIRI at Phoenix's redshift.
-But considering the strong correlation between the H$_2$ and [\ion{Ne}{2}] luminosities found in $\S$\ref{sec:h2_corr}, we can infer that we would likely see good agreement with the modeled SFR value here as well.
+But considering the strong correlation between the H$_2$ and [\ion{Ne}{2}] luminosities, we can infer that we would likely see good agreement with the modeled SFR value here as well.